donno2048/CITUR-L/README.md

 # CITUR
-create iso to use Rosehip
-run the word rosehip to open the desktop
+create iso to use Rosehip, run the word rosehip to open the desktop